osbjs/txtgen-tiny-osbjs/README.md

 ```

 ## Usage
 Create a text generator context and set it for use.
+Make sure to clear the output folder after you create the context.
 ```js
 const { createTxtGenContext, useTxtGenContext } = require('@osbjs/txtgen-tiny-osbjs')